Newall Green

 Newall Green is an area in the Wythenshawe district of Manchester, England.
 It is on the west side of the M56 motorway, approximately 1 mile from Wythenshawe Town Centre.

 Newall Green has two secondary schools, St Paul's Catholic High School and Newall Green High School and numerous primary schools.
 St. Paul's High School, the only Catholic secondary school in Wythenshawe, was created from the amalgamation of St. Paul's Secondary Modern, All Hallows High School, St. Columba's Secondary Modern and St. Augustine's Grammar School.
 It swapped sites with the adjacent St. Peter's Primary School.
 St. Peter's RC Church stood next to the primary school until demolished in 1998.

-It was named after Newall Green Farm, whose farmhouse still exists on the west edge of the built-up area of Newall Green.
+It was named after Newall Green Farm, whose farmhouse was built in 1594, and is a registered grade II Listed building.
+In 2014 an arson attack badly damaged the building.
+But 2018 the buildings were repaired and converted into supportive accommodation for vulnerable adults.